pkdone/pymongo-vault-test/README.md

 vault server -dev
 ```

 _NOTE:_ When starting Vault in development mode as shown here, Vault's root token will be automatically saved to `~/.vault-token` for your current host OS user.
 Assuming you will be running the client application using this same host OS user, this will allow the tests to work with the client application able to access any resources it wants from the current Vault server.
-However, for Production environments you should not use the root token for Vault access, you should restrict the scope of the client application's access to Vault resource to the bare minimum, and you should follow HashiCorp Vault's [Production Hardening]{https://learn.hashicorp.com/tutorials/vault/production-hardening) best practices.
+However, for Production environments you should not use the root token for Vault access, you should restrict the scope of the client application's access to Vault resource to the bare minimum, and you should follow HashiCorp Vault's [Production Hardening](https://learn.hashicorp.com/tutorials/vault/production-hardening) best practices.

-Keep the Vault process running in the first terminal and start a **second terminal** to use for the rest of the Vault configuration steps and Python tests in this README.
+Keep the Vault process running in the first terminal and start a **second terminal** to use for all the remaining Vault configuration steps and Python tests.

 Configure the new terminal environment to reference the locally running Vault development server: